zoeskan/MCB185/unit6-sequences.md

 Converting nucleotide sequences to proteins isn't as simple as transcription or reverse-complement.
-First, we have to retrieve codons by stepping through the nucleotide sequnce 3 letters at a time.
+First, we have to retrieve codons by stepping through the nucleotide sequence 3 letters at a time.
 Then we have to convert codons to amino acids.

 Let's create some really simple code in `test_dogma.py` that demonstrates how we expect to call the function.
 Ideally, this results in 'M*' where 'ATG' gets